 If you find these face-to-face chats are helpful for you, you can amplify the efficacy by looking up Life Transitions therapy to help you confront these changes head-on in the same way as your coffee chats.

 Engage in compassionate discourse

 It’s really just a fancy way of inviting you to see things in a new way.
 You might reach out to someone who lives a different life than you or seek an alternate perspective to gain new information.
 Compassionate discourse doesn’t mean you blindly consume whatever you’re told for the sake of love.
 Instead, it invites love and curiosity into spaces where discourse also lives.
 During times of change and conflict, it can make a world of difference.

 Change can be inspiring (even when it’s difficult)

 Despite being difficult to navigate with grace, change is a potent and necessary part of life.
 It often signifies that we’re growing into the person we wish to become.
-If you’re struggling through this moment of change and it feels impossible to overcome, take a moment to breathe.
+If you’re struggling through this moment of dealing with change and it feels impossible to overcome, take a moment to breathe.
 Pat yourself on the back!

 Even here, there is space to honor all the different versions of yourself you’ve transitioned through.
 You encounter changing purposes, goals, and ideas in each stage of your life.
 Sometimes those changes have occurred to you instead of for you.
 The world inside and around you has shifted countless times and will continue to do so.
 This amount of change is mind-boggling to consider.

 Even the most beautiful scenes and peaceful places are full of change.
 This is true of your life and the world around us.
-Support is available if you’re here in Washington and feeling stuck or uncertain as you move through this changeable space in your own world.
+Support is available if you’re here in Washington or Florida and feeling stuck or uncertain as you move through this changeable space in your own world.
 Contact Delia Counseling Services to learn more about Life Transitions Therapy today!